CHIESA DI SANT'ANTONIO DI PADOVA (ISCHIA PORTO)

 Location: Via Pontano, Ischia Porto

-Alongside the church, the Convent which had hosted many eminent personalities in its day, became The Library of Sant’Antonio, with over 20 000 books and conference facilities.
+Alongside the church, the Convent which had hosted many eminent personalities in its day, became The Library of Sant’Antonio, with over 20,000 books and conference facilities.

 The façade of the church is imposing in its height and magnificent entrance with curved balcony and double flight of steps.
-The large central door is flanked by two narrow windows, whilst giant fluted pilasters, emphasizing the height of the structure, support a triangular pediment, containing a large, central window.
+The large central door is flanked by two narrow windows, whilst giant fluted pilasters, emphasising the height of the structure, support a triangular pediment, containing a large, central window.
 The imposing bell tower to the south, towers over the church and convent.

 The interior consists of a single nave, the walls articulated by pilasters and arches with a dome over the crossing of nave and transept.
 The main altar is the usual polychrome marble of the 18th c.